Classical dynamics of infinite particle systems in an operator algebraic framework: Finite dimensional dynamical systems

 \begin{definition} Let $\{k,l\}\in\mathcal{N}$, and consider a given $(p_0,q_0)\in\Omega$.
 We denote

-These are the integral curves through $(q_0,p_0)$ corresponding to three different flows. \end{definition}
+These are the integral curves through $(p_0,q_0)$ corresponding to three different flows. \end{definition}

-We shall now give a proof of Proposition \ref{prop: compact case} which is the first non-trivial step.
-We quantitatively compare the flow of $H_\mN$ with the flow of $H_{\mN-kl}$, which idea is based on \cite[Prop.11]{vanNuland_Stienstra_2019}.
-However, both because our configuration space is noncompact, and our noninteracting Hamiltonian is more complicated, we need some novel ideas.
-The first is captured by the following lemma, which states that two noninteracting particles oscillating with different frequencies do not spend too much time in each other's presence.
-Before proving it, we briefly sketch the physical idea in case of the simple Harmonic oscillator corresponding to one particle with unit mass and force constant.
-In that case, the total energy is conserved and time independent, so that increasing the norm $||(p,q)||$ implies increasing the total energy.
-This in turn defines the amplitude occurring in front of the well-known sinusoidal solution, and therefore the particle's speed.
-It is then clear that the time the particle crosses a fixed amount of phase space can be made arbitrary small by sending this norm to infinity.
+In the proof of Proposition \ref{prop: compact case}, we quantitatively compare the flow of $H_\mN$ with the flow of $H_{\mN-kl}$, and thus build up the full $H_\Lambda$ inductively from $H^0_\Lambda$, an idea which is based on \cite[Prop.11]{vanNuland_Stienstra_2019}.
+However, both because our configuration space is noncompact, and because our noninteracting Hamiltonian is more complicated, we will need ideas beyond \cite{vanNuland_Stienstra_2019}.
+The first is captured by the following lemma, which states that two noninteracting particles oscillating with possibly different frequencies do not spend too much time in each other's presence.
+For this purpose we introduce the following notation.
+We write